 Former OFW, scavenger join Seven Last Words activity

-For the third time, lay persons will join selected members of the clergy in reflecting on the Seven Last Words of Jesus Christ or the Siete Palabras on Good Friday at the Cebu Metropolitan Cathedral.
+A FORMER overseas worker and a former scavenger were among the lay persons invited to join the clergy in reflecting on the Seven Last Words of Jesus Christ or the Siete Palabras on Good Friday at the Cebu Metropolitan Cathedral.

 Former overseas Filipino worker Wilfredo Credo, former scavenger Ma.
-Georgie Cogtas, and household father Mikhail Arrogante were chosen to speak during the event along with two bishops, and two Cebuano priests.
+Georgie Cogtas and head of the family Mikhail Arrogante were chosen to speak during the event along with two bishops, and two Cebuano priests.

-Four key events will guide the reflections: 2016 as the Year of the Family and the Eucharist as declared by the Catholic Bishops’ Conference of the Philippines, the 51st International Eucharisticic Congress, the Extraordinary Jubilee Year of Mercy as Declared by Pope Francis, and the forthcoming May 9 elections.
+Four key events will guide the reflections: 2016 as the Year of the Family and the Eucharist as declared by the Catholic Bishops’ Conference of the Philippines, the 51st International Eucharistic Congress, the Extraordinary Jubilee Year of Mercy as declared by Pope Francis, and the forthcoming May 9 elections.

 The first word “Father, forgive them, for they know not what they do” will be discussed by Arrogante of the Family and Life Apostolate.